 BIOS flash -> Option ROMS -> MBR & Volume Boot Record -> OS loader -> OS kernel -> Boot drivers

-If malware succeeds in corrupting any point along that chain, subsequent modules can be corrupted in turn.
+If the malware succeeds in corrupting any point along that chain, subsequent modules can be corrupted in turn.
 The operating system and all of the loaded applications will be untrustworthy.

 Secured boot stops malware in its tracks and makes Windows 8 significantly more resistant to low-level attacks.
 Even when a virus has made it onto your PC, Windows will authenticate boot components to prevent any attempt to start malware before the operating system is up and running.
 If the component isn’t correctly signed by Microsoft, Windows will begin remediation and start the Windows Recovery Environment, which will automatically try to fix your operating system.

 According to my expectations, we may see the first WinRT targeted attacks well before the Windows 8 release, or shortly thereafter.
-Even if these new Metro-UI apps do not end up being an easy target for malware authors, they can rest assured that the threats they wrote for previous versions of Windows will still run on the Windows 8 desktop.
-Microsoft has made it clear that most applications that run on Windows 7 will run on Windows 8 without any changes.
-This means that the vast majority of malware that runs on Windows 7 will still run on Windows 8 without any modification.
+Even if these new Metro-UI apps do not end up being an easy target for malware authors, they can rest assured that the threats, they wrote for previous versions of Windows, will still run on the Windows 8 desktop.
+Microsoft has made it clear that most applications, that run on Windows 7, will run on Windows 8 without any changes.
+This means that the vast majority of malware, that runs on Windows 7, will still run on Windows 8 without any modification.
 The new Windows 8 OS itself is not going to make Windows machines more secure.
 Microsoft knows this, which is why it has improved its default security product, Defender, installed with Windows 8.